Want to skip straight to checking your own building? Use the RentCheckMe address checker.

 | Senior Housing Cap | CPI-U or 4.5%, whichever is lower |

-Takoma Park is the only city in Maryland with its own rent control ordinance, operating independently from Montgomery County.
+Takoma Park is the only municipality in Maryland with its own independent rent control ordinance, separate from Montgomery County.
+It has operated a rent stabilization program for decades.

 | Feature | Details |